 Pacific Marine Mammal Center butterfly garden photos courtesy of Wendy Leeds

-More than just a butterfly garden and as important as copepods in the marine environment, the garden, cared for by the UC Master Garden xx, assists all pollinators, bees, hummingbirds and butterflies, the habitat to utilize for all life cycles.
+More than just a butterfly garden and as important as copepods in the marine environment, the garden, cared for by the UCCE Master Gardeners of Orange County, assists all pollinators, bees, hummingbirds and butterflies, the habitat to utilize for all life cycles.
 Bees in particular, are at risk with diseases affecting their population, PMMC goes beyond and embraces conservation practices for all species not only marine mammals and sea turtles.

 PMMC is also a part of the Pollinator Partnership whose mission is to promote the health of pollinators, critical to food and ecosystems, through conservation, education, and research.